PKboon/swiftToDoApp/README.md

 ## Features
 - Add and Delete a task
 - Disable the Submit button if:
-  - the task input is empty
+  1. the task input is empty
-  - if the entered task is already on the list (the error message will show)
+  2. the entered task is already on the list (the error message will show)
 - Show the total number of the tasks

 ## Demo